bplank/bleaching-text/README.md

 # bleaching-text

+you need python packages:
+emoji
+sklearn
+numpy

-To reproduce results from the paper (the default number of threads is 4):
+To reproduce results from the paper (note that they are also already included in the runs folder):
-./scripts/runAll.sh <numThreads>
+./scripts/runAll.sh

-and then:
-./scripts/getResults
+parallel -j 16 < run.sh

+To generate the tables from the paper:
+./scripts/getResults.sh